Google Clips is a smart camera meant to capture the little things

 Payne said Google Clips has three hours of battery life and has a feature called Moment IQ, a machine learning algorithm that automatically chooses which moments to capture and keep, so users don't have to be behind the camera.

-He added that users won't need an internet connection to take pictures as Clips can be connected to a phone to see the photos.
+He added that users won't need an internet connection to take pictures as Clips can be connected to a phone to view photos.